NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Scouring Rage.md

 * * *

-You emit a powerful surge of instinctual energy when you unleash your potential.
-Each adjacent creature takes damage equal to your level (Fortitude check save against your class DC) of the same type as your additional damage during that Rage.
+You emit a powerful surge of instinctual energy when you unleash your anger.
+Each enemy within 20 feet takes damage equal to your level (Fortitude check save against your class DC) of the same type as your additional damage during that Rage.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*